a5anka/a5anka.github.io/content/blog/common-azure-pipeline-automations-part-1/index.md

     - docs/README.md
 ```

 I think the config options are self explanatory and needs no detail explanations.
-Now let's look at
+Let's look at some
-some common usecase and see how pipeline triggers are configured to implement them
+common usecase and see how pipeline triggers are configured to implement them in these series of
+posts.
+We will start with the most basic one.

 ### Running Tests and build for all changes pushed